chandanadc03/Sodoku_user_management/README.md

 # Sodoku_user_management
-Created a Sudoku platform with user management and gamified features.

 A web-based application to create, manage, and play Sudoku puzzles, catering to enthusiasts and administrators.
 It features puzzle generation, subscription-based access, leaderboard management, and user-query handling.
 Built with modern web technologies, the system emphasizes scalability, user experience, and efficient data management.